Pinpoint tests of microclimate control (cars from 08.2001)

 No

 Replace A/C compressor switch.
-CHECK the system is working properly.
+CHECK system for proper operation.

 • Is the measured resistance less than 2 ohms?